 - Cook for 8-10 hours on low.

 - If you like your pinto beans whole, you’re done!
 If you want to mash them into the consistency of refried beans, scoop out some of the cooking liquid and mash the beans with a potato masher.
 Add back enough liquid to reach the desired consistency.
-Add salt, if needed.
+If you like a smoother consistency, scoop the beans into a food processor and blend until smooth.
+Pour in some of the cooking water to achieve the consistency you like.

 - Tuck into tortillas or serve over chips topped with shredded cheese, diced avocado, tomatoes, lettuce, and/or salsa.
 These beans will keep in the refrigerator for several days or the freezer for several months.